 Hobart, Launceston, Cradle Coast

-In this unit, you will be introduced to mathematical and statistical methods that support informed decision-making and solution design based on analysis of scientific, business or technical data.
-You will explore why data is needed to make decisions, how data are collected, analysed, interpreted and presented, and apply a suite of common statistical and mathematical methods are used for different purposes in applied science and technology.
-You will also be introduced to mathematical and statistical software commonly used in your industry, and learn how to represent and communicate mathematical and statistical information effectively.
+In this unit, you will be introduced to mathematical and statistical methods that support informed decision-making and solutions design based on analysis of scientific, business or technical data.
+You will explore why data is needed to make decisions, how data are collected, analysed, interpreted and presented, and apply a suite of common statistical and mathematical methods to generate evidence for decision-making.
+You will also be introduced to data management software and learn how to represent and communicate mathematical and statistical information effectively.
 Through case studies relevant to your area of specialisation, you will learn how to apply mathematical and statistical approaches to solve practical problems and present solutions using data and statistical analyses as evidence.

 |Unit name||Applied Maths|

 |Available as student elective?||No|